Authorizing Act with Definitions

 - An Action Notice of Solicitor, Form LIC 417-31, authorizes the licensee to act as an insurance solicitor.
 An insurance solicitor is a natural person employed to aid an insurance agent or insurance broker in transacting insurance coverage on the direct or consequential loss or damage to property of every kind.

-- The sponsoring business entity licensed in completes a Business entity endorsement, which must be submitted through CDI's Business Entity Endorsement and Termination Online Service.
+- The sponsoring business entity completes a Business entity endorsement, which must be submitted through CDI's Business Entity Endorsement and Termination Online Service.